run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 The instructions are for Run:ai version __2.13__ and up.

 !!!
 Limitation
-    The current implementation of multiple OpenShift clusters allows __reading__ the content of multiple clusters but does not allow __writing__ into more than one cluster at a time.
     When you log in, you do so in the context of a specific cluster.
-If you try to (for example) submit a Job to the second cluster, you will be prompted to log in to that cluster.
+When you switch to a different cluster, you will be prompted to log in to that cluster.

 ## Prerequisites